 Putting CBD it into the same category as marijuana is profoundly misguided.

-Marijuana mostly contains both THC and CBD, it gets you high, and, depending on the state you live in, it may or may not be legal.
+And depending on the state you live in, marijuana, may or may not be legal.
 Whereas, hemp is legal now in all 50 states.

 - Hemp contains practically zero THC.